naredula-jana/Jiny-Kernel/doc/benchmarks.md

-## Optimizations, Performance and Benchmarks.
+## Optimizations and Performance improvements .

-This paper provides [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel) performance comparision  with  Linux on different workloads like cpu,network,storage,memory etc:
+This paper provides performance comparision of [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel)   with  Linux on different workloads like cpu,network,storage,memory etc:
-In the below benchmarks/tests, Jiny as performed better then linux in the below specific workloads, one of the reason is linux is  generic kernel designed to run on the metal  when compare to Jiny.
+In the below benchmarks, Jiny as performed better then linux in the below specific workloads, one of the reason is linux is  generic kernel designed to run on the metal  when compare to Jiny.
 It is relatively easy to improve the througput for the specific workloads instead of generic.

 - Benchmark-1(CPU centric): Comparisions of cpu centric app running in linux vm versus same app running in Jiny vm.
 There is big improvement when the same app run in Jiny vm as High priority app.
 - Benchmark-2(Network centric): Comparisions of network throughput in linux vm versus Jiny vm.
-There is 50% improvement in network throughput in Jiny Vm when compare to linux vm on the same hardware.
+There is 20%-50% improvement in network throughput in Jiny Vm when compare to linux vm on the same hardware.
 - Benchmark-3(Storage centric): In progress.
 - Benchmark-4(PageCache): Comparisions of Read/write throughput for Hadoop workload.
-Improvement of 20% in read/write throughput of hdfs/hadoop.
+Improvement of 20% in read/write throughput of hdfs/hadoop workloads.
 - Benchmark-5(Malloc): Memory  improvements with zero page accumulation and other related techiniques: In progress

 ----------------------------------------------------------------------------------